wsn-newsletter

 Jesse Marsch’s coaching style was similar to that of his predecessor, John Herdman, emphasizing pace and aggressive pressing.
 Canada has the speed and determination with no quit attitude, which can cause problems for their adversaries in group stage play.
 Canada thrives on the counterattack, closing down opponents and aiming to force turnovers.
 The flaw in this style is that Canada can get exposed and caught in transition; as aggressive as they can play, how they position themselves on the pitch will be a key aspect of how they defend.

 Marsch’s setup typically opts for the 4-4-2 system, creating balanced play which suits the players.
 As mentioned above, Canada likes to capitalize on the counter.
 With this formation, Canada will get their opportunities; it’s just a matter of whether the players can execute on their attempts.
 It was evident in the previous World Cup and Copa America that Canada will create chances, but the lack of cutting edge in the final third will be the main question mark.
-On the flip side, The Canucks will have to play a complete, flawless defensive game, facing Switzerland and potentially Italy, two sides that can make something out of nothing with a single moment of brilliance.
+On the flip side, The Canucks will have to play a complete, flawless defensive game, facing Switzerland and Bosnia and Herzegovina, two sides that can make something out of nothing with a single moment of brilliance.

 Team Canada’s Path to the Final (Projected)